Italian translation Fieldset, Legend e Screen Reader by Roberto Castaldo.

 user to interact with edit boxes, text areas and dropdown lists) the

-user is confined to navigating through controls using the TAB key and no fieldset
+user is confined to navigating through controls using the TAB key and no fieldset or legend information is announced.

 Testing Notes: